vuestorefront/storefront-ui/apps/docs/components/blocks/Search.md

 ## Basic search

 Simple search with an autocomplete functionality.
 Give your users hints of what they may look for.
+In this example we use mock autocomplete example, make sure you provide real data.

 <Showcase showcase-name="Search/SearchBasic" style="min-height: 350px">